mila0830/Green-Key-App/README.md

-# Getting Started with Create React App
+# Front End for GreenKey App
+Below contains the basic information of starting a react application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).